-Nodes that create aggregated yet still individual customer profiles, from the demographic and events data in the entry nodes they relate to.
-They enable you, for example, to combine the data from two or more entry nodes, such as separate online and in-store purchases ones, to create a comprehensive customer purchases profile.
-The resulting profiles can readily be used for marketing activities and be synchronized with Plan, Flow, Send and other environments.
-See Managing aggregate nodes for more details.
+Nodes that create new customer profiles, by combining the demographic and events data contained in two or more entry nodes in the same workspace.
+For example, the data in separate online and in-store nodes can be combined to create comprehensive customer purchases profiles.
+The resulting profiles can readily be used for marketing activities and synchronized with Plan, Flow and Send, or other environments.
+See Understanding aggregate nodes, Managing aggregate nodes and Creating, viewing and editing an aggregate node for more details.

 Contacthub enables you to view all node types and create or edit Entry nodes.
 Aggregate nodes can only be created or edited by Contactlab staff.
-Neither entry or aggregate nodes can be deleted.
+Entry and aggregate nodes cannot be deleted.
 See Managing entry nodes, Managing view nodes and Managing aggregate nodes for more details.

 Unique customer policies and matching properties